can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ```

 You see `file-write-date` function there.
 This logic works really well
-if no one touches files, however whenever files get moved or repo gets
+if no one touches files, however, whenever files get moved or repo gets
-clone to anther location, timestamp from it gets distorted and all
+cloned to another location, the timestamp from it gets distorted and all
 files are marked as modified.
-This is precisely the reason of
+This is precisely the reason for
 `ignored-at` field there.
 Whenever I want to mark all the files as
 uptodate I run this function: